chipsalliance/f4pga-examples/docs/personal-designs.rst

         openocd -f /home/chem3000/opt/symbiflow/xc7/conda/envs/xc7/share/openocd/scripts/board/digilent_arty.cfg -c "init; pld load 0 top.bit; exit"
        }

-    Now whenever you need to download a bitstream to the arty or basysis you can simply type ``symbi_bit`` into the terminal and hit enter.
+    Now whenever you need to download a bitstream to the arty or basys you can simply type ``symbi_bit`` into the terminal and hit enter.